nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use Case: Obtaining more information about a command**

-**MSS**

-1. User requests for help
-2. User provides the command
-3. CONNECTIONS explain how to use the command and provide examples

-    Use case ends.

-**Extensions**

-* 2a.
-Command provided is not supported

-    * 2a1.
-CONNECTIONS display an error message

-      Use case ends.

 **Use case: Tag a contact**

 **MSS**

 1. User requests to list contacts
-2. CONNECTIONS show a list of contacts
+2. CONNECTIONS shows a list of contacts
 3. User provides his index in the list along with the tags to be added
-4. CONNECTIONS add those tags from that entry
+4. CONNECTIONS add those tags to that entry

     Use case ends.